Market slightly lower in early trade

-The market breadth, indicating the overall health of the market, is negative.
-On the BSE, 1021 shares rose and 1040 shares fell.
-A total of 99 shares were unchanged.
+The market breadth, indicating the overall health of the market, is strong.
+On the BSE, 1361 shares rose and 589 shares fell.
+A total of 93 shares were unchanged.

 Stocks in news: